Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzureRmVpnClientIpsecParameter.md

 ### 1: Deletes the set vpn ipsec parameters set on the Virtual Network Gateway
 ```
-Remove-AzureRmVpnClientIpsecParameter -VirtualNetworkGatewayName myGateway -ResourceGroupName myRG
+PS C:\> $delete = Remove-AzureRmVpnClientIpsecParameter -VirtualNetworkGatewayName myGateway -ResourceGroupName myRG
 ```

-Deletes the vpn custom ipsec parameters set on your Virtual Network Gateway with the name "myGateway" within the resource group "myRG"
+Deletes the vpn custom ipsec parameters set on your Virtual Network Gateway with the name "myGateway" within the resource group "myRG".
+This command returns bool object showing if removal was successful or failed.

 Note: This will result in setting default vpn ipsec policy on your Virtual Network Gateway.